VedantKejariwal/MVAh2hDocs/docs/clientStages/clientStage.md

 ---
 sidebar_label: 'Client Stage Component'
-sidebar_position: 3
+sidebar_position: 1
 ---

 # <span class="h1style">Stage Component</span>
 This document explains the `Stage` component, its logic, functionality, and its role within the application.
 This component manages the rendering of different stages in the game based on the current state.
+This page is verified by: *Vedant Kejariwal*

 ---